rjkviegas/course/sequence/onsite/day_one.md

 ### Morning

+The building will be opened by the operations team at 08:30.
+If you arrive early please wait in the 2nd Floor Kitchen.

+Your coach will arrive during breakfast.
+Please ask the coaches any questions you have about the course.

+Please post questions about our [facilities](https://github.com/makersacademy/course/blob/master/pills/facilities.md) in the `#facilities` channel on Slack.

 * 09.00 - 09.30 Breakfast :coffee:(2nd Floor Kitchen)
 * 09.30 - 11.00 _Welcome to Makers_ (2nd Floor)
 * 11.00 - 12.30 _Life at Makers_ by Dana (2nd Floor)